VNRS 151L: Fundamentals of Nursing Lab

 2. Use cognitive skills to provide client care

-1. Perform a head-to-toe assessment
+1. Collect data from a head-to-toe assessment

-2. Perform focused assessment
+2. Collect data from a focused assessment

 3. Document nursing care provided

-4. Write a nursing care plan
+4. Collaborate on the components of a nursing care plan

 Lab Content